ModelSEED/ModelSEEDDatabase/Templates/README.md

 	cpdid:coeff

 where "cpdid" is the ID of the linked compound and "coeff" is the coefficient for the compound.
-A negative coefficient means X and a positive coefficient means Y.  Multiple compounds are separated by a "|" character.
+A negative coefficient means X and a positive coefficient means Y.  Multiple compounds are separated by a "|" character. _Need more information on how linked compounds are used in models_.

 ## Reactions file format
 The Reactions file describes the reactions that can be added to a Model reconstructed from a Model Template.
 There is one reaction per line with fields separated by tabs.
 Each line has the following fields: